xieweiAlex/English_Learning/words/2023/words-May.md

 **communicable**

 He wrote a post that very **cogently** explained how Bitcoin solves that problem.
 **numeracy**
 **par for the course**.
 Our travel was **beguiled** with pleasant talk. -
 We **beguiled** the children with fairy tales.
 **zealot**, **zealous**, **zealously**
-I am inclined to scrupulosity in disclosing relationships when writing about firms.
+I am inclined to **scrupulosity** in disclosing relationships when writing about firms.
 Sometimes companies do other-than-straightforward things for strategic reasons.
 This is often the cause of a lot of external speculation, sometimes **verging** on conspiracy theorizing.
-supermarkets’ practice of pricing certain high salience items (e.g. milk) at much tighter unit margins than they price most of the store at.
+Supermarkets’ practice of pricing certain high **salience** items (e.g. milk) at much tighter unit margins than they price most of the store at.
-All of those are plausible for a lanky San Franciscan who shows up to open a checking account while wearing a track jacket.
+All of those are plausible for a **lanky** San Franciscan who shows up to open a checking account while wearing a **track jacket**.
 I’m still paying!
 I still bank there!
-My financial situation has improved markedly since I opened my account!
+My financial situation has improved **markedly** since I opened my account!

 The Shanghai **bourse** fell by about 14%.
 South Korea has had enough of being called an emerging market.
 And yet it may fail to join the top league of global **bourses** once again